 15.1 The target time for all classes is 30 minutes.

 15.2 The time limit for all classes is 60 minutes.

 16.0 Protests and Requests for Redress

-- (b) When from 4 to 6 races have been completed a boat’s series score will be the total of her race scores excluding her worst score.
+(a) When from 6 to 10 races have been completed a boat’s series score will be the total of her race scores excluding her worst score.

-- (c) When from 7 to 12 races have been completed a boat’s series score will be the total of her race scores excluding her 2 worst scores.
+(b) When from 11 to 14 races have been completed a boat’s series score will be the total of her race scores excluding her 2 worst scores.

-- (d) When 13 or more races have been completed a boat’s series score will be the total of her race scores excluding her 3 worst scores.
+(c) When 15 or more races have been completed a boat’s series score will be the total of her race scores excluding her 3 worst scores.

 18.0 Safety Regulations

-- 18.1 Boats shall check in before going afloat and check out after being afloat by entering the name/s of the competitor (and crew) and sail number on the designated entry sheet.
+18.1 Boats shall CheckOut before going afloat and CheckIn immediately after being afloat by entering the name/s of the competitor (and crew) and sail number on the designated Check-Out – Check-In sheet.

-- 18.2 A boat that retires from a race shall notify the Race Committee as soon as possible and accordingly note the retirement sheet immediately upon coming ashore.
+18.2 A boat that retires from a race shall notify the Race Committee as soon as possible and accordingly note the retirement on the Check-Out – Check-In sheet immediately upon coming ashore.